 Youth School Directors — As those most directly affected by school board decision-making, young people can serve as full members of boards of education.
 As school directors and school trustees, students add current, real time data, energy and much more.

 Youth as Advocates — When adults won’t make room for youth as full members, young people can advocate in public organizations and entities, including public nonprofits, community groups, government agencies and other places.

-Tools for Youth Engagement for Youth as Board Directors
+Tools for Youth + Social Change through Youth as Board Directors